Ancient Israel and Phoenicia

 The Phoenicians were the Iron Age peoples that lived in the coastal area roughly corresponding to modern Lebanon.
 Some scholars have suggested that the Phoenicians may have migrated to the region from elsewhere, whilst others argue that their culture simply evolved from the Bronze Age Canaanite peoples of the same region.

-By the 11th Century BC, King Saul had managed to unite most of the Israelites into a single Kingdom (see map 2 - 1010 BC).
+By the 11th Century BC, King Saul had managed to unite most of the Israelites into a single Kingdom (see map 3 - 1010 BC).
 King Saul died fighting the Philistines and was succeeded by his only surviving son: Ish-bosheth.
-However, the tribe of Judah ceded from the rule of the House of Saul by proclaiming David as its king, and war ensued.
+However, the tribe of Judah succeeded from the rule of the House of Saul by proclaiming David as its king, and war ensued.
 (2 Samuel 2:12) David eventually prevailed against Ish-bosheth and was pronounced the new King of Israel.
 (2 Samuel 3:1) David then went on to conquer many of the surrounding areas and carve out a large empire, Biblical texts state that his Empire reached as far as the Euphrates River, which would have included the area to the North of Israel known as Hamath.
-(See map 3 - 980 BC).
-David was succeeded by his son Solomon who enjoyed a long and prosperous reign which included an alliance with the Phoenician King Hiram I of Tyre.
+(See map 4 - 980 BC).
+David was succeeded by his son Solomon who enjoyed a long and prosperous reign, having 700 wives and 300 concubines according to the Old Testament (1 Kings 11:3).
 The Kingdom of Israel was however unstable due to it's disparate tribal origins, and it began to disintegrate quickly.
 During the reign of King Solomon, Damascus revolted and became independent.
-(See map 4 - 940 BC).
+(See map 5 - 940 BC).
 Then, after Solomon's death, the Kingdom was divided into the northern Kingdom of Israel, and the Southern Kingdom of Judah.
-(See map 5 - 900 BC) Both of these Kingdoms would be conquered by the Assyrians in subsequent centuries.
+(See map 6 - 900 BC) Both of these Kingdoms would be conquered by the Assyrians in subsequent centuries.

 Contemporaneous with the Kingdom of Israel was the golden age of the Phoenician merchant city states.
 From their bases along the coast of Lebanon, the Phoenicians began establishing trade colonies in Cyprus, and then further afield, in North Africa, Spain, and the Islands of the Western Mediterranean.